A Season of Song: late May through late October

 Early to Mid-July

 This is the time to listen for the first ground crickets and also our annual cicadas.
-Carolina Ground Crickets are typically first ground cricket species, followed by the Striped and Allard’s Ground Crickets.
-Depending on temperatures, you may hear the first Carolina Ground crickets as early as the first week of July, but the second week is common.
-Keep in mind that Carolina Ground Crickets can be heard in the woods, where Striped and Allard’s are not found.
+Carolina Ground Crickets are typically the first ground cricket species, followed by the Striped and Allard’s Ground Crickets.
+Depending on temperatures, you may hear the first Carolina Ground Crickets as early as the first week of July, but the second week is common.
+Keep in mind that Carolina Ground Crickets can be heard in the woods, where Striped and Allard’s are not present.
 In our region, Striped Ground Crickets prefer damp habitats – even wetland edges – over very dry areas, and Allard’s Ground Crickets are more likely in drier habitats, including near the edges of Lake Erie’s beaches.
 If there are Northern Bush Katydids in the trees where you live, you may find one at the light on your porch or at the moth sheet you set up at your park or backyard.

 Third week of July

-This is generally the time when I notice new species every few days.
+This is generally the time when I welcome new species every few days.
 You’ll likely notice the tree crickets first, as they are easier to hear.
 The woodland and edge habitat species mature sooner than the meadow residents.
 Listen for Two-spotted Tree Crickets and Pine Tree Crickets, quickly followed by Snowy Tree Crickets, then Narrow-winged Tree Crickets.

 Gladiator Meadow Katydids and Broad-winged Bush Katydids are now joined by Slender Meadow Katydids in grassy areas and wetland edges.
 Short-winged Meadow Katydid nymphs will be abundant, but they aren’t quite mature yet.
 Sword-bearing Coneheads will suddenly appear in meadows everywhere.
-The light, high songs of the Slender Meadow Katydids are a challenge to hear but watch for them climbing up glass stems at night to eat seeds.
+The light, high songs of the Slender Meadow Katydids are quite a challenge to hear but watch for them climbing up grass stems at night to eat seeds.
 Sword-bearing Coneheads also have very high-frequency songs, but they are louder than the little meadow katydids.
 They, too, will be eating grass and sedge seeds after dark.
 Lorain and Medina County residents should listen for Nebraska Coneheads around this time as well.

 Curve-tailed Bush Katydids and Fork-tailed Bush Katydids will join the Broad-winged Bush Katydids in the meadows, edge habitats, and wetlands edges.
 If Rattler Round-winged Katydids are in the woodland edges nearby, this is the time to watch and listen for these little singers.
 The larger Oblong-winged Katydids will begin singing this week in the woodland understory, edge habitats, wetland edges, and occasionally in meadows.